se7en-illa/TTP-Summer-2023/01_Backend/01_Express/lab/express-continued/assignment.md

 </details>

-- In your main `app.js` file, require `bookRoutes.js` and use it as middleware.
+- In your main `app.js` file, require and use your router.

 <details>
 <summary>Hint: Including and Using Routes</summary>